Price: $99.00 / $74.25 Members: $66.83

-Seen through a framed, oval-shaped dome of mineral crystal, it has a solid metal back, custom stamped with the artist’s logo and a safety pin-style attachment.
+Seen through a framed, oval-shaped dome of mineral crystal, the brooch has a solid metal back, custom stamped with the artist’s logo and a safety pin-style attachment.
 The brooch comes in a black velvet pouch and box with a certificate of authenticity.

 - Safety pin style attachment